Olympic Mountain Polygraph

 Written complaints will be acknowledged within 3 business days and responded to within 15 business days.

-Clients may also contact the APA Ethics Committee for professional standards complaints.
+Clients may also contact the American Polygraph Association (APA) Ethics Committee for professional standards complaints.

 7. General Terms

-Examiner may terminate the exam if manipulation or interference is suspected.
+The examiner may terminate an exam if manipulation, interference, or non-compliance is suspected.

-Olympic Mountain Polygraph may provide signed policies/reports to processors to resolve payment disputes.
+Olympic Mountain Polygraph may provide signed policies or reports to payment processors to resolve disputes.

 Records will only be released with a lawful subpoena or court order; examinees will be notified when legally permissible.

-Disputes will be resolved in Mason County, WA Small Claims Court unless otherwise required by law.
+Disputes will be resolved in Mason County, Washington Small Claims Court, unless otherwise required by law.

-Olympic Mountain Polygraph follows the APA Standards of Practice & Code of Ethics.
+Olympic Mountain Polygraph adheres to the APA Standards of Practice and Code of Ethics.

-Policies include version control and last updated date.
+All policies include version control and a clearly stated last updated date.